 The fist not only allows the strongest martial way of holding the hand but it also can be seen as the aligning of the elemental energies of fire and metal in the body.
 More than that the fist is completely unique human ability.
 Our great ape relatives cannot make fists.
 The fist truly does hold a unique and special place in our evolution.
 Without it we could never had made tools, tamed fire, or created anything really.

 Now it was during the time of Yang Lu Ch’an (1799

 I have read a number of accounts that it was after a demonstration by Yang Lu Ch’an that a well known Chinese poet first used the term Tai Chi to describe master Yang’s art.
 Master Yang was proving that his “soft’ art was a viable and effective martial art by a willingness to face any and all fighters in hand to hand combat, something he spend around ten years doing.
 He was never beaten, nor as accounts go even reasonably well challenged.

 This is why the word Chuan is used in the title.
-Tai Chi can be many things but Tai Chi Chuan is specifically a martial art.
-This also reflects the idea that the deepest and most profound benefits of the art are embedded in the learning of it's martial applications.
+Tai Chi can be many things but Tai Chi Chuan is specifically a martial art study.
+This also reflects why the deepest and most profound benefits of the art are embedded in the learning of it’s martial applications.
 I often use the analogy that Tai Chi is like a great mansion with endless rooms and passageways.
-When you begin training its like being offered keys to the front door but if you don't learn the martial applications it is like living in a tent in the yard.
+When you begin training its like being offered keys to the front door but if you don’t learn the martial applications it is like living in a tent in the yard.